Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;The first one is so any code I write with this isn't chained to SDL2.
 I could go and write a wrapper for another similar thing and use it in place of this.
-Mostly I am just paranoid here but since this is a learning experience its okay as its showing how you can make code safe from changes in a library you use.
+Mostly I am just paranoid here but since it is a learning experience its okay. this will show how you can make code safe from changes in an external library you use.
-The stuff in the middle is easy to understand so I don't have to say much about it.
+The rest are easy to understand so I don't have to say much about them.
 Though I will note that Display text is its own bullet point because of it is separate from images.

 ###Actually getting started
-&nbsp;&nbsp;&nbsp;I have a project already setup for making a SDL2 project in my programming folder.
+&nbsp;&nbsp;&nbsp;I already have something setup for making SDL2 projects in my programming folder.
-Having said that I won't be using it as I want to take us through all the steps as just like with a story the best place to start is the beginning.
+Having said that I won't be using it as I want to take us through all the steps as with a story the best place to start is the beginning.
-Anyway to start just open CodeBlocks and create a new project that is a Empty Project:
+Anyway to get started just open CodeBlocks and create a new project that is an "Empty Project":

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/001.png "You should be able to do this even without this picture")

 &nbsp;&nbsp;&nbsp;Next name it what you will.
 I will be calling mine DragonWrapper_SDL2 because it stands out and gives me a naming convention for future wrappers.
 You will note that I am creating it at C:\Programming\ on my computer.
-I advise if your at all serious about programming on the computer your at have such a folder as it makes organization so much easier and some things are picky about placement.
+Having such a folder makes organization much easier and helps with those things that are picky about placement.
-You might even want to consider breaking it down even further in that folder if you program in multiple languages by having for instance a C++ folder.
+You might even want to consider breaking it down even further if you program in multiple languages by having sub folders for each.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/002.png "The bit about C:\Programming\ is useful but not a required thing")

-&nbsp;&nbsp;&nbsp;Now a bit which really isn't important.
+&nbsp;&nbsp;&nbsp;Now for a bit which really isn't important but more of a personal preference for me.
 Basically if you can't tell what is different here I have the debug and release output set to the base directory rather then having separate folders for them.
 I generally do this just to make placement of dll's easier on me.
-While you don't have to do this if you don't later on when I put the various things in the base folder you might have to place them elsewhere.
+While you don't have to do this if you don't then later on when I put the various things in the base folder you might have to place them elsewhere.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/003.png "Just something I started doing so I had less folders to go through")